Can mindfulness training make young kids better students?

 Obviously, teaching children how to recognize and regulate their emotions might have a massive developmental payoff.
 The problem is that while over 90% of both teachers and parents believe such skills are important, only 10% of parents have kids enrolled at schools that help coach them, according to a survey of 1,000 families and 900 teachers by the free communication app company ClassDojo.

 Class Dojo allows teachers to share customized updates of what’s happening in class with each student’s parents.
 Teachers create individual profiles (each kid receives one of ClassDojo’s upbeat monster icons) and award points based on positive or negative behaviors, say being “on task” and “helping others” versus “disrespect” and “no homework.”
 They can also chart those trends over time and share photos or videos of different activities, along with direct messages to parents when needed.
-The company claims to provide services in 180 countries including 95% of kindergarten through eighth grade school in America.
+The company claims to provide services in 180 countries including 95% of kindergarten through eighth grade schools in America.
 It commissioned the survey after hearing from some teachers and parents that these skills could be helpful.
 Based on the results, the company then decided to create its own mindfulness lessons.

 On May 10, ClassDojo will ask every elementary school teacher on its platform to lead classes in a “Mindful Moment” or short, guided meditation.
 The exercise is largely automated–ClassDojo has a video that educators can play to share more about the purposed and how to practice mindfulness.
 (There are scripted and audio-only variations for teachers who want to get more involved.)
 The kickoff leads into a weeklong series on mindfulness that’s structured similarly, with one guided 15-minute lesson each day covering different aspects of the practice of being purposefully still and contemplative.
 It was developed in tandem with Marc Brackett, the founding director of the Yale Center for Emotional Intelligence, and a professor at the school’s Child Study Center.